Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 ### Style Over Substance

-The first is that it holds up visual style as the most important thing about the genre, enthusiastically engaging in the sort of prop fixation I talked about in the previous post.
+Cyberpunk 2020 holds up visual style as the most important thing about the genre, enthusiastically engaging in the sort of prop fixation I talked about in the previous post.
 As far as I know the "style over substance" maxim originates in this game, not in the books that inspired it.
 You don't play CP2020 because